KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 - **Proxmox VE Nodes (Host)**: The "kkproxmox" node is the physical server running the Proxmox VE.
 - **VMs under each Proxmox VE Node**: Under each Proxmox VE node, the different resources deployed are listed.
 This includes VMs, VM templates, storage, network, etc.

-The Proxmox VE firewall groups the network into the above **logical zones** (there is also a zone relatedto SDN which is out of scope for this PoC).
+The Proxmox VE firewall groups the network into the above **logical zones** (there is also a zone related to SDN which is out of scope for this PoC).
 The firewall as a functionality can be enabled on any of the zones described above.
 For example, if the firewall is needed to be enabled on a VM, then the firewall needs to be enabled on the Datacenter, the Proxmox node hosting that VM, the VM itself, and on each virtual network interface of that VM.
-Also, when a firewall rule is create on one of the levels described above, it applies to all the levels under it.
+Also, when a firewall rule is created on one of the levels described above, it applies to all the levels under it.
 For example, if a rule is create on the Proxmox VE Node, then it applies to all the VMs under that Node.

 In Proxmox, firewall rules can be defined for different directions: